 Check that the lockshield valve is set correctly

 Located at the opposite end of the radiator to the main valve, the lockshield valve controls the flow of hot water into the radiator.
-In order to allow more hot water to pass you may need to adjust the settings.
+In order to allow more hot water to pass through, the settings may need to be changed.

 Check whether the valves are blocked